yuisanae2f/pyBuilder/README.md

 > tracks all the c/cpp file related, and builds them all an executable file.

 Warning
 > It is not suitable for the large project.
 > You need `GCC compiler`, and `Python` to run it.
+> It has no dependency system.

 # you need
 - GCC compiler